Assyrian Church of the East: Ecumenical relations

 On November 11, 1994, a historic meeting between Patriarch Dinkha IV and Pope John Paul II took place in Rome.
-The two patriarchs signed a document titled "Common Christological Declaration Between the Catholic Church and the Assyrian Church of the East".
+Both signed a document titled "Common Christological Declaration Between the Catholic Church and the Assyrian Church of the East".
 One side effect of this meeting was that the Assyrian Church of the East's relationship with the fellow Chaldean Catholic Church began to improve.

-Since 1995, the Assyrian Church of the East is a full member of the Middle East Council of Churches.
+Τhe Assyrian Church of the East was never admitted a full member of the Middle East Council of Churches, due to the Coptic Orthodox Church accusing the Assyrian Church of the East to be Nestorian, and thus, heretical.

 The lack of a coherent institution narrative in the Anaphora of Addai and Mari, which dates to apostolic times, has caused many Western Christians, and especially Roman Catholics, to doubt the validity of this anaphora, used extensively by the Assyrian Church of the East, as a prayer of consecration of the eucharistic elements.
 In 2001, after a study of this issue, Cardinal Joseph Ratzinger (later Pope Benedict XVI), then Prefect of the Congregation for the Doctrine of the Faith, promulgated a declaration approved by Pope John Paul II stating that this is a valid anaphora.
 This declaration opened the door to a joint synodal decree officially implementing the present Guidelines for Admission to the Eucharist between the Chaldean Church and the Assyrian Church of the East.